 If you have to give someone one piece of advice about running, what would it be?

 Don’t think you can just jump up and be able to run 3 miles without training.
 It takes time, it’s a process, but don’t give up.
 It will come!
 When I first started I thought running was absolutely miserable, but I pushed through and now it’s one of my favorite activities.
+Also, make sure you have good running sneakers; I hear good things about Vessi footwear.

 Describe your relationship with running in one word.